 What we’re doing

-A project aiming to restore 300 hectares of woodland is being carried out by Greening Australia – funded by the Australian Government and Bush Heritage.
+A project aiming to restore 300 hectares of woodland is being carried out by Greening Australia – and we've jointly funded it with the Australian Government.

 One successful strategy has been removing the top 10cm of nutrient-enriched topsoil.
 We then direct seed with a mix of native trees and shrubs.
-So far the new seedlings are doing great, and we're thrilled with the lack of weed competition.
+So far the new seedlings are doing great.

-With 1 in 15 Australian reptiles at risk of extinction, we're translocating and reintroducing the striped legless lizard to Scottsdale.
-We rescued these nationally threatened lizards from two development sites in northern Canberra.
+With 1 in 15 Australian reptiles at risk of extinction, we've translocated and reintroduced the Striped Legless Lizard to Scottsdale.
+We rescued these nationally-threatened lizards from two development sites in northern Canberra.

 Upper Murrumbidgee Demonstration Reach (UMDR)

-The UMDR has been reestablished to demonstrate ways of supporting the recovery of native fish populations.
-Amongst its projects are carp control research and willow reductions measures.
+The UMDR has been established to demonstrate ways of supporting the recovery of native fish.
+Amongst its projects are carp control research and willow reduction measures.

 Carp are one of the world's most invasive species and research we're involved in has the potential to inform targeted carp removal on a much broader scale.

 Not much is known about their movements and where they aggregate in the context of this upland riverine system.
 The project involves tagging fish and tracking their movements with acoustic telemetry.
-They will also be lured, trapped and removed from a section of the river, to learn more about their population structure.
+They'll also be lured, trapped and removed from a section of the river to learn more about their population structure.

-Finally, local anglers will be engaged to support the work by reporting carp sightings and carp catches including numbers, behaviour and size using a soon to be released app.
+Finally, local anglers will be engaged to support the work by reporting carp sightings and carp catches including numbers, behaviour and size using the Feral Fish Scan app.

 Reducing the impact of willow trees